Follow our free guide to form an LLC in North Carolina:

 Step 3: File an Annual Report

-All LLCs formed in North Carolina are required to file an annual report with the Department of State.
-The purpose of the annual report is to keep your business’s information and status current with the state.
+All businesses formed in North Carolina are required to file an annual report with the Secretary of State.

 Due Date: April 15th

-Implications of Late Filings: Dissolution of the LLC after 60 days deliquent
+Implications of Late Filings: Dissolution of the LLC after 60 days delinquent